cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Microtubules-in-Vivo_CassimerisTran.md

 - Sara Moutinho-Pereira, Irina Matos: Postdoctoral and doctoral fellowships from FCT
 - Laboratory work supported by grants from FCT, Gulbenkian Programme, and Human Frontier Science Program.

-### CHAPTER 15: Assessment of Mitotic Spindle Phenotypes in Drosophila S2 Cells
+### Chapter 15: Assessment of Mitotic Spindle Phenotypes in Drosophila S2 Cells

 **I. Introduction**
 - Discussing identification of bona fide mitotic phenotypes associated with RNAi in Drosophila S2 cells